astropy/astropy/docs/coordinates/frames.rst

 shown below.
 This does *nothing* to the object internal data which stores the coordinate values, but it changes the external view of that data in two ways:
-(1) the object prints itself in accord with the new representation, and (2) the available attributes change to match those of the new representation (e.g. from ``ra, dec, distance`` to ``x, y, z``).
+(1) the object prints itself in accord with the new representation, and (2) the available attributes change to match those of the new representation (e.g., from ``ra, dec, distance`` to ``x, y, z``).
 Setting the ``representation_type`` thus changes a *property* of the object (how it appears) without changing the intrinsic object itself which represents a point in 3D space.::